 I played Super Mario Bros. on SNES when I was a kid.
 I played it over and over for years.
-Occasionally, I played racing games on the original PlayStation, as well as some Tomb Raider II, which I never beat.
-I didn’t touch any more games until a few years ago when I got into it regularly–and I haven’t stopped.
-Starting at 28 though, I struggle with issues that other gamers mastered years ago.
+I had Donkey Kong Country I and II, Tiny Tunes, and a couple of Disney games.
+That’s all I needed.
+As a teenager, my experience with gaming was racing games on the original PlayStation and Tomb Raider II, which I never beat.
+I didn’t touch any more games until a few years ago when Plants Vs. Zombies: Garden Warfare II introduced me to shooters…sort of.

 However, I maintain it as one of my favorite activities to do, despite maybe not being the best player ever.
 The experience has been exciting and rewarding.
 I also realized that you could take away many life lessons from it, if you really looked.